solo-studios/nyx/README.md

         // Defaults to true
         buildDependsOnJar = true

-        // If all compiler warnings should be suppressed
+        // If all java/kotlin compiler warnings should be suppressed
         // Defaults to false
         suppressWarnings = true

         // The jvm toolchain version to use
         // Defaults to unset
-        jvmToolchain = 17
+        // Note: this uses gradle toolchains: https://docs.gradle.org/current/userguide/toolchains.html
+        // This will force gradle to use a specific jdk version, installing it if not found jvmToolchain = 17

         // The jvm version to target.
 This is the bytecode version of the resulting class files